Fernanda Hidalgo

 Fernanda Constanza Hidalgo Rubilar (born 4 May 1998) is a Chilean footballer who plays as a midfielder for Colo-Colo and the Chile women's national team.

 International career

+At under-20 level, she was part of the Chile squad at the 2018 South American Games.

 Hidalgo made her senior debut for Chile on 1 September 2019 in a 0–0 friendly draw against Brazil (won by Chile through the penalty shoot-out).